The True Believer: Part 3. United Action and Self-Sacrifice

 In mass movements, an individual's goals or opinions are unimportant.
 Rather, the mass movement's "chief preoccupation is to foster, perfect and perpetuate a facility for united action and self-sacrifice".
 Mass movements have several means.

 Mass movements demand a "total surrender of a distinct self".
 One identifies the most as “a member of a certain tribe or family," whether religious, political, revolutionary, or nationalist.
 Every important part of the true believer's persona and life must ultimately come from their identification with the larger community; even when alone, the true believer must never feel isolated and unwatched.
 Hoffer identifies this communal sensibility as the reappearance of a "primitive state of being" common among pre-modern cultures.
-Mass movements also use play-acting and spectacle designed to make the individual feel overwhelmed and awed by their membership in the tribe, as with the massive ceremonial parades and speeches of the Nazis.
+Mass movements also use play-acting and spectacle designed to make the individual feel overwhelmed, awed and proud of their membership in the tribe, as with the massive ceremonial parades and speeches of the Nazis.

 While mass movements idealize the past and glorify the future, the present world is denigrated: "The radical and the reactionary loathe the present."
 Thus, by regarding the modern world as vile and worthless, mass movements inspire a perpetual battle against the present.

 Mass movements aggressively promote the use of doctrines that elevate faith over reason and serve as "fact-proof screens between the faithful and the realities of the world".
 The doctrine of the mass movement must not be questioned under any circumstances.
 Examples include the Japanese holdouts, who refused to believe that the Second World War was over, or the staunch defenders of the Soviet Union, who rejected overwhelming evidence of Bolshevik atrocities.